 Prof Nolan said key known benefits of facilitated playgroup environments included new friends, new experiences, improved confidence, improved social and communication skills, learning to work collaboratively with others, expression of ideas and feelings through art or imaginative play, development of mathematics skills, along with fine and gross motor skills and an expanded oral language development all in a fun environment.

-The five week program will operate throughout June, each Wednesday between 9am and 10am at Corpus Christi Primary School.
+The pilot program will operate throughout June, each Wednesday between 9am and 10am at Corpus Christi Primary School.

 The Werribee Learning Centre opened in March as a joint initiative between Deakin and The Gordon, with a range of courses on offer, including the Diploma of Children's Services, which offers a direct pathway into the Bachelor of Early Childhood Education, along with an Associate Degree in Education.

 Enrolments at the Werribee Learning Centre are also currently open to undertake the Bachelor of Commerce and certificate IVs in Training and Assessment, Plumbing, Work Health Safety and Warehousing.